symfony/symfony-docs/controller/error_pages.rst

 #.
 If you also want to tweak the logic used by Symfony to generate error pages,
    :ref:`override the default error controller <custom-error-controller>`;

 #.
-If you need total control of exception handling to execute your own logic
+If you need total control of exception handling to run your own logic
    :ref:`use the kernel.exception event <use-kernel-exception-event>`.

 .. _use-default-error-controller: